Yakifo/amqtt/CONTRIBUTING.md

 ## Testing

 When adding a new feature, please add corollary tests.
-The testing coverage should not decrease.
+Pull requests must maintain or increase the reported test coverage percentage; changes that reduce coverage need additional tests before they can be merged.
+Run `uv run --frozen pytest` locally to see the coverage summary before opening a pull request.
 If you encounter a bug when using aMQTT which you then resolve, please reproduce the issue in a test as well.

 ### Local fuzzing